alirezarezaeikalat/session-authentication-concepts/readMe/readMe.txt

     and after that the session id will be placed in the cookies

-4. Cookies are set with Set-Cookie header by the server in the browser. example of cookie (Set-Cookie: SESS_ID=jkfadkafja...; Domain=example.com Path=/)
+4. Cookies are set with Set-Cookie header by the server in the browser. example of cookie in header

+    HTTP/1.1 200 OK
+    Content-type: text/html
+    Set-Cookie: SESS_ID=jkfadkafja...; Domain=example.com;
+    Path=/

     Attributes in Cookies:
       a.
-Domain, Path and Expiration (When a cookie expired we call it session cookie)
+Domain, Path and Expiration

+[ATTENTION]
+If you omit the expiration date, the cookie will be come session cookie, it means that in most browsers when the session is closed the cookie will be deleted

     Flags in Cookies:
       a.
 HttpOnly (can not be read with js on the client side)